Tetsuyuki Morikawa: Early life

 Tetsuyuki Morikawa was born on April 10, 1930, in Tenmei, Kumamoto Prefecture, as the third son of a fisherman.
 At the time of his birth, Tenmei was a town renowned for its rather rough land pattern, and because of this, his father resorted to fishing for seafood and seaweed.
 When he was two years old, Morikawa's father was stabbed to death with a stitching awl during a dispute with another fisherman, and shortly afterwards, his mother remarried and abandoned both him and her second son.
 Because of this, Morikawa and his older brother were sent to live with their paternal grandparents.

-When he was ten, Morikawa's grandmother passed away, whereupon he was placed in the care of his paternal aunt and her husband.
+When he was ten, Morikawa's grandmother died, whereupon he was placed in the care of his paternal aunt and her husband.
 The couple, who were relatively wealthy and did not have children of their own, welcomed the brothers with open arms, but Tetsuyuki proved to be troublesome.
 He dropped out of the Zendomo Elementary School after only one year, and on May 10, 1945, the 15-year-old was arrested for assault and fined a small sum of money.
 He continued to commit crimes afterwards, and on December 7, he was arrested and imprisoned for another assault and embezzlement in Mie Prefecture.

 Upon reaching the age of majority and being released, Morikawa became an itinerant construction worker, working as various sites in Fukuoka, Hyōgo, Mie and Aichi Prefectures.
 However, he frequently quit due to repeated injuries, and was later jailed for another assault.